Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • It is important to understand that the demand for cybersecurity professionals will always be there, but you’ll have to be smart and strategic in your approach to getting into this career and how to advance.

 • A recent survey found that 70% of those in the field believe certifications are the most important training.
-Only 10% chose a bachelor’s and 5% chose a master’s.
+Only 10% said a bachelor’s degree and 5% said a master’s degree.

-You will use computers in your job as an IT professional.
+As with any IT job you will work with computers.
 You’ll be responsible for a range of tasks, such as:

 • Maintaining and developing computer systems.